emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## Encoding (ct, tag) Tuples

 Applications MAY keep the ciphertext and the authentication tag in distinct structures or encode both as a single string.
 In the latter case, the tag MUST immediately follow the ciphertext:

-   combined_ct = ct || tag
+C = ct || tag

 # AES with Galois Counter Mode with Secure Short Tags {#AES-GCM-SST}

 When GCM-SSM is instanciated with AES {{AES}}, then